ianhellstrom/rtfd/source/sql/indexes.rst

 For columns with low cardinality the classical B-tree index is not an optimal solution, at least not in DSS or OLAP environments.
 Bitmap indexes to the rescue!

-Bitmap indexes use compression techniques, which means that many rowIDs can be generated with very little I/O.
+Bitmap indexes use compression techniques, which means that many ROWIDs can be generated with very little I/O.
 As argued by `Vivek Sharma`_ and `Richard Foote`_, a bitmap index is not only your go-to index for low-cardinality columns but also for any data that does not change frequently, for instance fact tables in data warehouses.
 Nevertheless, concurrent IUD operations clearly tip the scales in favour of standard B-tree indexes; bitmap indexes are problematic for online applications with many concurrent DML statements because of deadlocks and the overhead to maintain bitmap indexes.